vladlu/wp-prod/README.md

 - See the full list of rules for the specific core version on [its GitHub page](https://github.com/vladlu/wp-prod-core/).

-- You can specify the desired version of the the core in `core-version` file.
+- You can specify the desired version of the core in `core-version` file.
 By default, the latest version of *wp-prod* always contains the latest version of *wp-prod-core* specified (I take care of that).
 It can be useful only if you are using an outdated version of *wp-prod* or want to downgrade the *wp-prod-core* version.